Sportfishing in Costa Rica

 The snook can be fished with pulley just outside the broken line from the mouth of a river, but they are most often fish from the beach.
 Some boats on the outskirts of Quepos also offer tours of various days at Drake Bay and the area of Caño Island, passing the night in some small centers lodging near the Drake Bay.
 This Region is better known for its wahoo, big cubera, and roosterfish, but also for its tuna, dolphinfish, some marlin, and sailfish.

-October is normally the month cap for marlin in this area, but the action is also good in September and November and occasionally rare blue and black can be found at any time of year.
+October is normally the monthly cap for marlin in this area, but the action is also good in September and November and occasionally rare blue and black can be found at any time of year.
 Usually, these are far more than what the owners of the boats like to go fishing.

 From mid-December to late April, when it began to move northward, this is the best temporary, but the big schools often move in October and occasionally stay a little longer.
 A few sailing always remain stragglers to catch them from June to September, mixed with other species that are found near the beach in those months.